 Mercedes-Benz has announced to introduce 10th generation 2017 E-class with Drive Pilot technology.
 Drive Pilot technology enables the car to change lanes even at speeds above 130kmph.
 Audi is expected to enter a semi-autonomous car specifically for urban traffic.
 A car equipped with this technology will steer, brake and accelerate itself for speeds up to 37kmph.

 Cadillac might add semi-autonomous features in car production beginning in 2017.
-Nissan is anticipated to enhance the safety systems in their production cars before they enter autonomous car market.
-Volvo S90 is likely to utilize Pilot Assist II, a second generation pilot assist.
-The second generation Pilot Assist does not require a lead vehicle to analyze when to brake, accelerate and steer.
+Nissan is anticipated to enhance the safety systems in its production cars before they enter the autonomous car market.
+Volvo S90 is likely to utilize Pilot Assist II, a second-generation pilot assist.
+The second-generation Pilot Assist does not require a lead vehicle to analyze when to brake, accelerate, and steer.

 Semi-autonomous cars are expected to be commercialized in a stepwise manner to allow customers a firsthand experience of these innovative technologies.
 This is the first step in making these innovative technologies trustworthy.
 The focus will be on developing danger warning functions and driver assists systems to make driving easier and safer.

 Business models of major players in the semi-autonomous vehicle market are likely to shift from selling cars to selling the driving experience.
 The Focus on driving experience is expected to create an entirely new market, and major players might have to share probably the market potential with new players.